 One way to avoid foreclosure is to renegotiate the loan terms.
 You can convince the lender to either give you time to bring your payments to current, forgive the payment completely, spread out the missing payments over a longer time, or change the terms of your loan.
 However, negotiating with lenders can be difficult.

 Signing a deed in lieu of foreclosure means that you will be deeding the property back to the lender.
 Upon receiving the deed, the lender will forgive the mortgage completely and cancel foreclosure.
-An important thing to note is that deed in lieu will affect your credit ratings the same way as a foreclosure does.
+An important thing to note is that deed in lieu will affect your credit ratings the same way a foreclosure does.

 If you have sufficient equity and meet the lender’s requirements, you can get them to increase your loan limit.
 This is known as refinancing.
 Generally, the new terms of the refinanced mortgage come at lower interest rates and better terms and conditions.